dknorr/data-project-2/README.md

 ## DynamoDB
 Below is an image of the data collected in Dynamo.
 The polled data is available in csv format as DP2-Records-Time.csv
 ![DynamoDB image](https://raw.githubusercontent.com/dknorr/data-project-2/main/images/dynamo.png?token=AE3BIKILQ6N2YFH53AVT5IDATRTVK)

+## Instruction
+The Docker image is available [here](https://hub.docker.com/repository/docker/dknorr1/dp2).
+It expects the following enviroment variables to be passed in when run.
+Additioanlly, be sure to have created a DynamoDB table called 'DP2-Records-Time'.
+You may need to go edit the Lambda function created by Chalice and edit its execution role such that it has DynamoDB write permissions.

+* AWS_ACCESS_KEY_ID=(lambda and dynamo permissions)
+* AWS_SECRET_ACCESS_KEY=(lambda and dynamo permissions)
+* AWS_DEFAULT_REGION=